Special Instructional Programs

 Combined Degree Programs

 The Graduate School offers certain combined degrees with other schools and colleges in the University.
 Selected students in the College of Arts and Sciences may be eligible for completion of combined AB and MA or BS and MS programs in a four-year period.
+Students in the College may also be allowed to complete AB and MBA or BS and MBA programs in five years.
 Students interested in these degree objectives should contact the University Honors Program.

 Students interested in the JD and MBA or JD and MAcc four-year combined degree programs should contact the School of Law and the Terry College of Business.